How is a typical day structured?

 Are there other expenses?

 Students may be required to purchase certain supplies, but most school supplies such as pencils, paper, markers, glue, scissors, etc., are provided by the school.
 There may occasionally be a small fee for materials for special classes or activities and field trips.
 There is a Trip Fund available for those who need financial assistance to pay for trips.
+Groups 3 and 4 have an annual technology fee.

 Are uniforms required?